lndecastro/Teaching_with_AI/TaLwAI/Module6_StudentSupport.md

 - step‑by‑step walkthroughs of prerequisite topics
 - mindmaps

-> **Note 1:** Use NotebookLM to produce structured learning aids *based solely on your uploaded readings*, then make them available for student support.
+> **Note 1:** Use NotebookLM to produce structured learning aids *based solely on your uploaded readings*, then make them available for student support. <p>
-> **Note 2:** If you have created the shared Student Notebook, then the students will be able to use it also as their **assignment assistant environment**.
+> **Note 2:** If you have created the shared Student Notebook, then the students will be able to use it also as their *assignment assistant environment*.

 ## 6.4 Monitor Student Success